What does a landlord need to do to ensure that a tenant leaves on the date originally agreed?

 As there is no automatic renewal, the landlord does not, strictly speaking, need to do anything to ensure that the tenant leaves on the expiry date, except to notify the tenant that he/she does not consent to the tenant remaining in occupation after the expiry of the lease term.
 In addition, in practice, a well-managed property will have an owner who agrees the precise arrangements for vacating the property in advance with the tenant and makes the necessary arrangements for inventories etc.

 This depends on whether or not the tenant has security of tenure.
 If a tenant is actually occupying a property for business purposes then in most cases statute grants them security of tenure.
 If the tenant does have security of tenure, the lease will not end following the expiry of its contractual term and the tenant will be entitled to a new tenancy unless the landlord has reasonable grounds to oppose it.
 In this case compensation may be payable.
+The landlord may also serve a notice requiring repossession of the property in certain specified circumstances.
 It is very common in the current market for landlords to disapply these statutory rights of security of tenure, although a strict procedure must be followed before the lease starts which involves serving notice on the tenant and the tenant making a declaration that they agree to exclude these rights.

 If the tenant does not have security of tenure (for example, because the procedure was followed to enable the parties to contract out of the statutory provisions conferring security of tenure) then the tenant must leave on or before the end of the contractual term specified in the lease.
 No additional action is required from the landlord unless the tenant refuses to leave, in breach of the terms of its lease.